cbrown1/gustav/README.md

     - `exp.user` : empty class available to the experimenter to hold any other data (read/write access)

-Note that read-only access is not enforced, the read-only descriptors above are just a reminder that you should not write to these classes.
+Note that read-only access is not enforced, the read-only descriptors above are just a reminder that these objects are used by gustav, and you should not write to these classes except in specific situations.

 ## Variables